What does the

 To be fair, some Muslim scholars contend that there is a middle ground, Dar al-Ahd (land of covenant) or Dar al-Sulh (land of truce), in which non-Muslim countries agree to allow Muslims to practice their faith and evangelize freely in exchange for peace (rights that are formally denied to infidels in Islamic lands).
 Scholars consider this a transitional period leading to the eventual triumph of Islam via conversion.

 The practical definitions of Dar al-Ahd and Dar al-Sulh are somewhat nebulous.
 Some feel, for example, that denying Muslims their own system of law and Sharia courts constitutes an interference with Islam.
 Others believe that these states of condition only applied in Muhammad's day.
-Still others feel that a truce has a ten year-limit, and can be broken anytime by the Muslim party.
+Still others feel that a truce has a ten year-limit, and can be broken at any time by the Muslim party.

 Although Muslim apologists sometimes claim that Islamic terrorists aren't Muslim by virtue of the fact that they kill other Muslims, the Qur'an advocates striving against both unbelievers and hypocrites, the latter of which are Muslims who profess Islam, but do not support Islamic rule over the way of the infidel as required (see Muslim 20:4696).